Guidelines for Local Political Engagement

 Scouting helps build communities and social cohesion.

 We welcome all.
-We are diverse and inclusive, and represent the total Queensland community.
+We are diverse and inclusive and represent the total Queensland community.

-We are opening new Groups in country areas.
+We are opening new Groups.

 Scouts Queensland is growing.